GabrielleEaston/rails_from_scratch_101/README.md

 ```

 Basically, when you want to inject Ruby code, you wrap the code with `<% %>`.
 Some people think these look like fish and call them "flounders".
 If you want the output of the Ruby code to be visible on the page, add an equals sign to the first one, like this: `<%= %>`.
 People like to call the ones with equals signs "squids."
 Coders... we're a weird bunch. :)

+Before we keep going, let's deploy our app to a local server and see if all this stuff is working.
+To do so, return to your terminal and type `rails server` or `rails s`, then go to your web browser and open `http://localhost:3000/users`.